KseniaSOS/luminique_store/README.md

 ### Unfixed Bugs

-* Missing form label.
-  * This was a code from Mailchimp, so I didn't changed it to escape problems in the future.
+* **Missing form label.** Wave testing showas an error in footer.This was a code from Mailchimp, so I didn't changed it to escape problems in the future.

     <details><summary><b>Wave Bug</b></summary>